This post may contain affiliate links. Please read our disclosure policy.

 Creamy vegetable filling with lots of flavorful ham all tucked away in a homemade, flaky pie crust.
 You just can’t beat it!

 We’re hosting Thanksgiving this year and there is no doubt we will have leftover ham in our fridge.
-I love tossing ham into soups and making sandwiches with it, but there is something just so nostalgic and enjoyable about homemade pot pie.
+I love tossing ham into soups like this creamy wild rice soup, using it in these ham and cheese puff pastries, and making sandwiches with it, but there is something just so nostalgic and enjoyable about homemade pot pie.

 Every time I make pot pie I think I fall more in love with its beautiful golden crust and the cozy smells that fill the house.
 And if you’ve never made a homemade pot pie, you are in for a real treat!